Framework Category

 Does your organization have a formal process to identify and implement improvements to business continuity, disaster recovery, and incident response plans based on exercises conducted with critical service providers and suppliers?

-This question assesses whether your organization systematically learns from business continuity exercises and tests that involve key third parties, and then applies those lessons to strengthen resilience planning.
+Learning from resilience exercises is the concern: whether you systematically improve continuity, disaster recovery, and incident response plans based on tests run with critical providers and suppliers.
 Organizations should conduct joint exercises with critical vendors and suppliers, document findings, and implement identified improvements to ensure coordinated response capabilities during actual disruptions.

 Does your organization involve internal stakeholders (such as senior executives, legal, and HR) in security tests and exercises?